 The Safe Seed Pledge states the following:

 "Agriculture and seeds provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically engineered seeds or plants.
 The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families or kingdoms poses great biological risks, as well as economic, political and cultural threats.
 We feel that genetically engineered varieties have been insufficiently tested prior to public release.
 More research and testing is necessary to further assess the potential risks of genetically engineered seeds.
 Further, we wish to support agricultural progress that leads to healthier."

 Ways to show support

-Start by showing support to the companies that work hard to preserve heirloom seeds and crops.
-Seed Savers Exchange (SSE) is a non-profit organization dedicated to saving and sharing heirloom seeds.
+Start by supporting the companies that work hard to preserve heirloom seeds and crops.
+Seed Savers Exchange (SSE) is a non-profit organization that saves and shares heirloom seeds.
 SSE’s mission is to “conserve and promote America’s culturally diverse but endangered food crop heritage for Future Generations by collecting, growing, and sharing heirloom seeds and plants.

-Support your local farmers and buy produce at farmer's markets or join an organic CSA.
+Support local farmers, buy produce at farmer's markets, or join an organic CSA.
 Don't hesitate to buy organic and heirloom varieties, even if they are a little more expensive.